Definition of Synesis

 - Notional concord or notional agreement is one type of grammatical agreement in which the agreement is made with the meaning of a noun instead of complying with a strict syntactic requirement.

 - Situational agreement involves the singular and the plural forms of a word being the same.
 Its singularity or plurality depends upon the interpretation or intentional emphasis of the writer or speaker.

 Synesis is a kind of anacoluthon, which is a syntactic interruption.
 Though both are anti-grammatical constructions but are different.
 It is because synesis is used to highlight the word construction according to their sense rather than grammatical form.
 For example:

 “Among the growing numbers of men seeking his services, a significant proportion are spurred to do so by female voices…”

 On the other hand, anacoluthon is the disruption in the grammatical flow of the words, by beginning another sentence immediately.
 Such as:

 “A plank that was dry was not disturbing the smell of burning and altogether there was the best kind of sitting there could never be all the edging that the largest chair was having….”

-In these lines, the writer uses the plural form of wage with auxiliary verb “is” which is syntactically wrong.
-However, the agreement of the words is made in accordance with the sense that is to say it is singular in a sense but plural in form.
+In these lines, the writer uses the plural form of “wage,” with the auxiliary verb “is,” which is syntactically wrong.
+However, the agreement of the words is made in accordance with the sense, which is to say it is singular in a sense, but plural in form.

 “For, after all, how do we know that two and two make four?
 Or that the force of gravity works?
 Or that the past is unchangeable?
 If both the past and the external world exist only in the mind, and if the mind itself is controllable – what then?”